Squashed!

-"Squashed!" is the season premiere of the third season of the American animated sitcom Big City Greens, and a television special.
+"Squashed!" is the season premiere of the third season of the American animated television series Big City Greens, and a television special.
 "Squashed!" originally aired in the United States on October 9, 2021, on Disney Channel.

 In this episode, Tilly Green steals Gwendolyn Zapp's alien chemical compound to make her father Bill’s pumpkins grow bigger.

 Plot

 The Greens celebrate their second Big City Halloween, hoping that this year's events will not be like the last.
 Cricket decides to go as a trickster named "Trickor", while Tilly opts to go as Bill.
 Meanwhile, on Mars, BigTech CEO Gwendolyn Zapp barely escapes danger, having just tested a new experiment.
 With the BigTech Mars outpost compromised, Gwendolyn returns to Earth to continue experimenting.
 Bill and Tilly head to BigTech headquarters to make a delivery of tiny pumpkins.
 While there, Gwendolyn shows the two a group of large vegetables, having used a compound named "Compound 415C" to genetically modify them to grow big.
 While Tilly is interested in the compound, Bill declines the request due to the safety risks it would pose.
 Seeing this, Tilly sneaks the compound home.

 As the Greens continue to prepare for their Halloween festivities, Remy and bodyguard Vasquez arrive, both dressed up as dinosaurs.
 Cricket hands Vasquez fruit punch, but he places a rubber spider inside the drink that triggers Vasquez's guard instincts.
 Bill and Tilly return home, the former dejected and the latter sneaking off to the backyard pumpkin patch to try the compound.
 Immediately, the pumpkins grow large, but Tilly does not know they had also become sentient.
 Some time later, the Greens' house is filled with guests, and festivities had just begun.
 Tilly takes Bill outside to show him the pumpkins; he is surprised and impressed by the new development.
 As the two head back inside, one of the pumpkins disappear.